-Fife Council has published its first Biodiversity Duty Report.
-Available to download below, the report demonstrates the breadth of projects, plans, policies and initiatives that the local authority has developed and delivered over the last three years to help enhance biodiversity in Fife- and to meet its biodiversity duty.
+Fife Council has published its third biodiversity duty report.
+It demonstrates the range of initiatives that the local authority has undertaken over the last three years to protect and enhance biodiversity – and to meet its biodiversity duty.

 Under the Nature Conservation (Scotland) Act 2004, all public bodies have a duty to further the conservation of biodiversity while carrying out their responsibilities.

 The duty is aimed at connecting people and their environment.
-It is not just about protecting specific sites or species, and includes how we manage biodiversity in the wider environment, such as in our public parks and greenspaces, through planning policy, while purchasing supplies, or by encouraging staff to engage with biodiversity.
+It is not just about protecting specific sites or species, and includes how we manage biodiversity in the wider environment.
+This might be through planning policy, while purchasing supplies, and by raising awareness about the importance of a high quality environment.

 Biodiversity is a fundamental part of our everyday lives.
 It affects our health, wellbeing and wealth, and provides us with food, fuel and many other vital services.
 It enriches our lives and is part of our history and culture.

 The Wildlife and Natural Environment (Scotland) Act 2011 introduced a requirement for all public bodies to report on their compliance with the biodiversity duty every three years.